pedin' past Shasta

 His shirtless, cut-off jean shorts wearing ass offered me to go toking on a joint.
 When I declined he told me he was just kidding anyways.
 I told him I was just kidding too, then he asked me if I wanted to again to which I replied "no thanks"!
 After awhile of this I decided I needed to get the hell out of town.
 Java Bob and his family were awesome enough to let me store my moped in the garage for a few days.
 So I went squatching.

 I spent the hot days in the cold cool greenish river where I found bits of jade.
-Turns out, years ago this very river was one of the biggest producers of jade in America
+Turns out, years ago this very river was one of the biggest producers of jade in America.

 During dusk and dawn I looked for bigfoot clues.
 At night I watched the stars.
 By the end of three days I was ready to go.
 My curiosity of the Pacific Northwest was getting the best of me. bigfoot "hotspot" or not, I was ready to explore rain forest country.
 I decided to go straight north towards Portland instead of going out of the way to the Cascades.
 Although impressed by the mopeds ability to climb mountains at about 5-10mph, I wanted to get farther north.